antmicro/kenning-bare-metal-iree-runtime/README.md

 The UART interface for Renode is created under `/tmp/uart`, hence `port` is set to this path.
 In addition, `baudrate` and `endianness` is specified.

-The UART interface will be created under `/tmp/uart`.

 Once the scenario is started:

 * Kenning loads the model with Keras and compiles it with IREE to `./build/magic-wand.vmfb`